metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-861.md

 		* => the 2 HUs from the 3rd material receipt, where you set destination warehouse: II,  without attribute Waswchprobe 1 / 2
 		* => the HU from the 2nd material receipt, with attribute Waswchprobe 2, which you moved with DD_Order
 		* => the 2 HUs from the 3rd material receipt, where you set destination warehouse: III,  without attribute Waswchprobe 1 / 2, which you moved with DD_Order

+1. Select HU from 1st material receipt, and 2 HUs from 3rd material receipt without attribute Waschprobe 1 / 2, OK
+	* => issuing works fine
+	* => qty for P0001 in resp. button is raised accordingly